BiggerHao/widgets/zoom/README.md

 # ToDo

-Still WIP.
-The transition back to state "hovering" from state "zoom" is not logged, and the FSA's context still needs to be updated after zooming.
+It works fine; it has a data model that is updated correctly, but the transition back to "hovering", after a zoom is done, and the data model is updated, is not eventless as in the model.